 The PIC Lab supports both PIC students learning programming and Math students who wish to use analytical software.
 The lab is reserved for PIC and Math students ONLY.
 Accounts should be automatically created for all eligible students each quarter or can be requested at the Student Services Office in MS 6356.
-Student accounts have 25 MB of disk space on the network drive and may print 200 pages per class per quarter at no charge.
+Student accounts have 1 GB of disk space on the network drive and may print 200 pages per class per quarter at no charge (no additional printing is allowed).

-LOCATION:

-Boelter Hall 2817 (Main PIC Lab)
+LOCATION: Math Sciences 2000 (Main PIC Lab)

-HOURS:

-Fall, Winter and Spring Quarters:
+HOURS\: Fall, Winter and Spring Quarters: